jaketae/jaketae.github.io/_posts/2020-06-05-spark-basics.md

 In this post, we explored the various aspects of Apache Spark: what it is, how to set it up, and what we can do with it via the RDD API.
 There is a lot more to Spark that we haven't discussed, such as Spark SQL or MLLib.
 I will most definitely be writing a post on these as I become more familiar with the various APIs and functionalities that Spark has to offer.

 I doubt I'll be using Spark for any personal project, since Spark is used for processing large datasets across different clusters, not on a single computer as we have done here.
-However, it was an interesting journey and one that was definitely worth the time and effot, since I feel like I've at least gained some glimpse of what all the hype behind the Spark keyword is.
+However, it was an interesting journey and one that was definitely worth the time and effort, since I feel like I've at least gained some glimpse of what all the hype behind the Spark keyword is.

 I hope you've enjoyed reading this post.
 See you in the next one!